mosip/documentation/docs/pre-registration.md

 * User provides consent
 * User provides demographic information
 * User uploads supporting documents (Proof of Address, Birth certificate, etc.)
-* a pre-registration request ID (PRID) is generated and provided to the user.
+* A pre-registration request ID (PRID) is generated and provided to the user.

 ## Book an appointment
 * User selects a registration center based on postal code, geo-location, etc.